Frequently Asked Questions

 What exactly do Inspiring Minds’ volunteers do?

-Please see our Programs Overview to learn more about the different opportunities available.
-In general, most in-school volunteers tutor a Providence public school student one-on-one or in small groups of 2-3 at a time.
-Tutors receive guidance and instructions from the classroom teacher they’re paired with, and are never expected to teach new material, but rather reinforce concepts students struggle with.
+Our in-school volunteers tutor and mentor a Providence public school student one-on-one or in small groups of 2-3 at a time.
+Tutors receive guidance and instructions from the classroom teacher they’re paired with and are never expected to teach new material.
+Often, our volunteers help students by asking relevant questions, providing encouragement, and keeping students focused on their everyday tasks.

 What if I have no previous training or experience?

 That’s okay!
-All volunteers receive an initial orientation to the agency, and subsequent trainings are made available to those who are interested.
-Tutors receive tailored activities from teachers/coaches for each student they tutor and our staff and volunteer coordinators are always available to provide support.
+Developing positive relationships is easy!
+All volunteers receive an initial orientation and relevant trainings are made available to those who are interested.
+Tutors receive tailored activities from teachers/coaches for each student they work with and our staff and volunteer coordinators are always available to provide support.

 How often can I volunteer?